why is the ocean salty

 Conclusion

-Ans.
-Among the five major ocean basins, the Atlantic Ocean stands out as the saltiest.
-However, there is a noticeable decline in salinity levels near the equator and both poles, influenced by distinct environmental factors in each region.
+The Atlantic Ocean is the saltiest of the five major ocean basins.
+However, salinity levels near the equator and both poles decrease noticeably, influenced by distinct environmental factors in each region.

-Ans.
-All five oceans—the Atlantic, Indian, Southern, Arctic, and Pacific—are saltwater oceans.
-Saltwater is characterized by the presence of dissolved salts, primarily sodium chloride (NaCl).
+All five oceans—the Atlantic, Indian, Southern, Arctic, and Pacific—are saltwater.
+Saltwater is characterized by dissolved salts, primarily sodium chloride (NaCl).